surepassio/capture-android-sdk-sample-app/README.md

-# capture-android-sdk-sample-app
+# Capture Android SDK
 Sample application for Capture SDK

-Step to use the SDK below as well:
+## Step to use the SDK as below mentioned:

 #### 1. build.grade (project):